 NEET 2020 Application Form & Fee Details

-NEET 2020 Application Form can be filled online only.
-The Application form for NEET UG 2020 is made available on the official website ntaneet.nic.in.
+NEET 2020 Application Form is available in online mode only.
+The Application form for NEET-UG 2020 is available on the official website ntaneet.nic.in.
 Candidates can apply for the same by filling in the mandatory fields mentioned in the form.
 An applicant must read eligibility criteria thoroughly as only eligible candidates can apply for the NTA NEET 2020.
 Candidates are advised to take out the printed copy of the payment receipt of the fee they paid for the application.

 The fee structure for the NTA NEET 2020 application form is stated below for the convenience of those who wish to fill the exam form-